 DIY Hot Water Heater Removal

-While you may prefer to have a professional remove your old water heater for you, if you're at all handy with basic tools, this can be a job for a confident do-it-yourself type of person.
+So, while you may prefer to have a professional remove your old water heater for you, if you're at all handy with basic tools, this can be a job for a confident do-it-yourself type of person.
+Armed with a few screwdrivers, wrenches, and a pipe cutter or hacksaw, you can be off to the races!

-With that in mind, we created this handy checklist for safely and efficiently removing your old water heater prior to having a new replacement installed.
+And to help you through the process, we have created this illustrated checklist of steps for safely and efficiently removing your old water heater prior to having a new replacement installed.

-What to Do With the Old Hot Water Heater?
+So, What to Do With an Old Hot Water Heater?

-All hot water tanks are made of steel and other metals.
-Even though there are other materials inside that can't be recycled, the good news for you is that most, if not all, of your hot water heater parts can be recycled.
+All hot water tanks are made of steel and copper, as well as a few other metals.
+In addition, there are various other materials inside the outer shell that are not recyclable.
+However, the good news for you is that most, if not all, of your hot water heater parts can be recycled.

-Now the question is what to do with the big tank cut up parts and pieces?
+So, if you succeed in removing your old hot water tank yourself, the next question is what do you do with the big tank parts and pieces?

 Your Junk Hauling and Appliance Removal Service